Gallio/mbunit-v3/src/Extensions/VisualStudio/Gallio.VisualStudio.Tip/Readme - Debugging.txt

 1. Configure the Gallio.MSTestRunner project debugging options as follows:
    * Start External Program: devenv.exe

 2. Compile the solution in Debug mode.

-Note that if you just ran a build from the command-line, you may have Release mode binaries in the project bin folders.
-   When in Debug mode, the Runtime applies special rules for locating plugin binaries within the source tree.
-When in Release mode, these rules are not applied and you may encounter problems during debugging because important plugins, such as test frameworks, might not be loaded.
+   Make sure that the Gallio.VisualStudio.Tip.Proxy assembly is NOT in the bin folder of Gallio.VisualStudio.Tip.
+If it ends up in there then there may be assembly conflicts between it and the version loaded from the GAC.

+   The Gallio.VisualStudio.Tip project is currently configured such that the proxy assembly is not "copy local".
+So this should all be fine out of the box.

-3. Run the "Install-MSTestRunner.bat" batch file from the command-line to copy the MSTestRunner files to the Visual Studio private assemblies folder.
+3. Run the "Install.bat" batch file from the command-line to set registry keys and install assemblies in the GAC.

 4. Launch the Gallio.MSTestRunner project in debug mode.

 5. Load a suitable solution for testing such as the MbUnit.Samples.sln.

 6. Continue as usual.

+7. To debug certain scenarios you may need to attach to VSTestHost.exe which is the test hosting process that Visual Studio creates.